nvpro-samples/gl_vk_meshlet_cadscene/README.md

 how many threads to use (at the time of writing current NV hardware preferred a single warp (== subgroup of 32 threads)).
 Because of that some meshlet configurations may work better on some vendors then others.

-## Performance for EXT_mesh_shader (September 2022)
+## Performance for EXT_mesh_shader (September 2022, January 2024)

 At the time of the release, the drivers with `EXT_mesh_shader` may not be as fast as `NV_mesh_shader`.
 While performance is expected to improve over time, the lack of read & write access to outputs in `EXT_mesh_shader` makes the per-primitive culling using shared memory slower than the equivalent in `NV_mesh_shader` not requiring shared memory.

-However, we do hope to close the gap between the two.
+Therefore, for per-primitive culling we recommend to look at this shader variant [`drawmeshlet_ext_scull.mesh.glsl`](drawmeshlet_ext_scull.mesh.glsl) which avoids shared memory as well.
+It will only work for meshlets set to use vertex or primitive counts being 32 or 64, as well as subgroup sizes of 32 or 64.

 # Task Shader Overhead

 Whenever there is multiple stages evolved, the hardware has to load balance creating warps for the different stages.

+## Too little work for task shader stage

 When there is very little work per drawcall, adding more stages at the top can impact performance negatively on current hardware.
 As a result we only use the task shader where there were more than 16 meshlets per drawcall (empiric threshold).

-The other option (not yet used in this sample) is to batch drawcalls with few meshlets into bigger drawcalls, so that the task shader stage becomes more effective again.
+The other option (not used in this sample) is to batch drawcalls with few meshlets into bigger drawcalls, so that the task shader stage becomes more effective again.
 Task shaders can serve as alternative to instancing/multi-draw-indirect as they can dispatch mesh shaders in a distributed matter.

 Especially in models with many small objects, such a technique is highly recommended (e.g. low-complexity furniture/properties in architectural visualization, nuts and bolts, guardrails etc.)